scott-anderson-wc/cs210pub/assignments/project/project.md

 Note that this means that your code will format a task display partly by adding a CSS class to the `li` that contains the whole task.
-(I used `li` for accessibility reasons, since assistive browsers will make it easy for a reader to go from one list item to the next or previous.
+(I used `li` for accessibility reasons, since assistive browsers will make it easy for a reader to go from one list item to the next or previous item.)

 ## Tasks

 You'll implement an object to represent a task.
-These objects represent a single task, such as "send card to mom by May 10th".
+These objects represent a single task, such as "send card to mom before Mother's Day".
 The task object has methods to modify them and format them on the page.
 More info below.

 ## TaskList

-There is a global object that holds a list of all the task objects and allows the list to be modified.
+There is a global variable that holds a list of all the task objects and allows the list to be modified.
 Any changes to the list are automatically saved to local storage.
+(However defer the automatic saving until you've gotten the management of the tasklist right, so that you aren't constantly having to reset the saved tasklist.)

-This object holds the whole list of tasks.
-It is an instance of a class, but we'll only create one instance of the class.
+This variable holds the whole list of tasks.
+The value is an instance of a class, but we'll only create one instance of the class.
 Nevertheless, you'll implement the methods in the usual way.

 ## Time and Datepicker